 Step 1.
 Get a suitable wallet

+After you buy Dash coins online, you will need to store them somewhere.
 A wallet allows you to store your DASH securely.
 It’s a good idea to have one ready before you invest so you’re able to transfer your freshly acquired currency off the exchange and keep them safely stored.
 There are a few good options on the market, including:

 - Ledger Nano X: One of the safest options for storing your DASH is the Nano X hardware wallet from Ledger.
 It’s not the cheapest wallet out there, but if you’re serious about security, it’s one of the best.

-- Dash Core Wallet: The official Dash wallet Is available for desktop and connects you to the Dash network offering a host of P2P client features, including InstantSend, PrivateSend, governance and masternode management.
+- Dash Core Wallet: The official Dash wallet is available for desktop and connects you to the Dash network offering a host of P2P client features, including InstantSend, PrivateSend, governance and masternode management.

 Step 2.
 Find a Dash exchange